2 FAM 800

 2 FAM 816.3-2 Integrated Logistics Management System (ILMS) Reporting

-INL/A must ensure that Department-owned aircraft are reported as capital assets to the Bureau of Budget and Planning for inclusion in financial statements.
-The Departments Integrated Logistics Management System (ILMS) is the vehicle for entering this data.
+INL/A and other bureaus/offices providing or contracting aviation services must ensure that Department-owned aircraft are reported as capital assets to the Bureau of the Comptroller and Global Financial Services for inclusion in financial statements.
+The Department’s Integrated Logistics Management System (ILMS) is the vehicle for entering this data.

 2 FAM 817 UNMANNED AIRCRAFT SYSTEMS (UAS)